johnny-estrada/qr-code-component/README.md

 ### What I learned

-During this project, I learned to stop when I ran into problems and looked up the solution online.
-This reduces the amount of time I waste trying to figure it out by memory.
+During this project, I learned about flexbox and how to implement it.

 ### Continued development